- Everything In The World Is Returning To A State Of Nature Tom Dyer 3:59

 To execute this difficult task, a relentless and raucous band of Green Monkey stars was assembled – Scott Sutherland and Scott Vanderpool from King County Queens on lead guitar and drums, Joe Ross and Jeff Kelly of the Green Pajamas on bass and the organ.
 Producer Steve Fisk was brought in to GMR HQ to track the unholy racket.

 Besides that stuff, Dyer has released a well-received Xmas album, a solo 1-man-band album, I Ain’t Blue Any More, two collections of works spanning 20 plus years (Songs From Academia Vol. 1 & Vol.2), two albums with The Icons (Appointment With Destiny! & Masters of Disaster) and two even more obscure releases from his past, Me THree and The Colorplates.

-On Ain’t Blue he abandoned some of the eclecticism that marked his previous solo work and created his most cohesive album.
+On Ain’t Blue he abandoned some of the eclecticism that marked his previous solo work and created was his most cohesive album to that point.
 Dyer: “I thought I was making a blues record all the way, but with covers of The Sonics and Captain Beefheart, I’m guessing most people won’t think that.”
-Mix those two up with a love for Howlin’ Wolf, Son House and John Lee Hooker and you can probably stick a fork in this one.
+Mix those two up with a love for Howlin’ Wolf, Son House and John Lee Hooker and you could probably stick a fork in this one.

 Nov 10 2015 Another Fine Review for DYER’S NEW PAGAN GODS!